-Assistant Professor of Clinical Urology; Section Chief, Urology
+Assistant Professor of Clinical Urology; General Urology Chief, Urology

 Our Stone Disease team uses non-invasive radiologic imaging, such as ultrasounds and CT scans to identify and quantify the stone burden.
 We use state-of-the-art treatment modalities, including incisionless stone ablation, and minimally invasive approaches using endoscopic or percutaneous techniques to break up and extract the stones.
 Some stones can be treated with non-invasive medical management.